-41 Rue Victoria is a Class-A purpose built, office building located in downtown Gatineau, Québec.
-The building is fully occupied on a long-term lease with 12.5 years remaining by a tenant that is a global leader in renewable energy.
+41 Rue Victoria is a Class A purpose built office building located in downtown Gatineau.
+The building is fully occupied on a long-term lease with by Brookfield Renewable Partners.
+It was constructed in 2015 and features an underground parking garage.
 The property is located in Gatineau's central business district, only two kilometers from Ottawa's central business district.
-As the newest building in the node, 41 Rue Victoria is beautifully designed and is well recognized for its physical characteristics given its LEED® Registered designation along with the Association of Registered Interior Designers of Ontario ("ARIDO") Award of Merit in 2016 for excellence, innovation and originality in interior design.